-Microbot was also awarded a non-dilutive grant of 50,000€ to continue developing the SCS, from the European Commission.
-We can submit an additional request in six months for a higher grant up to 2,000,000€, which, if granted, would be used for the continued development of the SCS.
+Microbot was also awarded a non-dilutive grant of 50,000€ to continue developing the SCS, from the European Commission, of which 17,000€ were advanced and 33,000€ are expected to be paid after we submit a final report in four months.
+We can submit an additional request in four months for a higher grant up to 2,000,000€, which, if granted, would be used for the continued development of the SCS.
 We can give no assurance that we will receive such additional grant.

-Microbot believes that its net cash as of March 31, 2018 will be sufficient to fund its operations for at least 12 months and fund operations necessary to continue development activities of the SCS and TipCAT.
+Microbot believes that its net cash as of June 30, 2018 will be sufficient to fund its operations for at least 12 months and fund operations necessary to continue development activities of the SCS and other prototypes.